Although comprising a mere 1.4 kilograms of the total body weight, the brain is the most indispensable, complex, and active part of the human body.

 - Minimal Verbal Expression Required: Often, traumatic events are so deeply etched into our memories that we are unable to articulate them.
 In more severe cases, individuals may temporarily lose their speech after a major traumatic incident.
 Eye movement therapy helps such patients overcome their grief without expecting them to verbalise their apprehensions and pains.

 - Changing the Direction of Thoughts: It is rightly said that a lot depends on our reaction to an event.
 While traumatic incidents can be harrowing and their effects long-lasting, changing one’s feelings and emotions towards the incident can help one move on and turn a new leaf.
-EMDR therapy encourages trauma-affected individuals to consider the event from a different perspective, thus reducing the impact of such incidents in their minds.
+EMDR treatment and therapy encourage trauma-affected individuals to consider the event from a different perspective, thus reducing the impact of such incidents in their minds.

 - Controlling Physical Reactions to the Painful Memory: EMDR treatment not only manages the mental and emotional repercussions of the event but also helps to control the physiological sensations associated with it, including increased heart rate, sweating, abdominal pain etc.